DEV Community

 Best for: Developers, marketers, and businesses who need to specifically track and improve their mention rate within public AI chatbot responses.

-While the DIY method is tempting, a specialized platform automates the hard parts.
-When your goal is to understand how often and in what context your brand appears in answers from models like ChatGPT, Claude, and Google's AI, a dedicated tool is more efficient.
+If BotSee (#2) is the API built for agents, RivalSee is the same idea built for people.
+When your goal is to understand how often and in what context your brand appears in answers from models like ChatGPT, Claude, and Google's AI, a dedicated dashboard is more efficient than parsing JSON yourself.

 RivalSee is a purpose-built AI search visibility platform designed to solve this exact problem.
 It moves beyond simple scripting to provide a robust framework for testing and analysis.
 For developers, its power lies in its systematic and data-driven approach.
 You can simulate real-world user queries at scale, such as "What's the best Python library for data visualization?" or "Compare Stripe vs. Adyen for international payments."